ShravanSunder/hnswlib-wasm/README.md

 More Usage TBD
 > see tests folder for now `HierarchicalNSW.test.ts` and [hnswlib-node API Documentation](https://yoshoku.github.io/hnswlib-node/doc/) docs!

+# HNSW Basics
-# HNSW Algorithm Parameters for hnswlib-wasm
+## HNSW Algorithm Parameters for hnswlib-wasm
 This section will provide an overview of the HNSW algorithm parameters and their impact on performance when using the hnswlib-wasm library.
 HNSW (Hierarchical Navigable Small World) is a graph-based index structure for efficient similarity search in high-dimensional spaces.